Skip to main content

 • Vomiting

-Some people also experience itchy gums while starting or stopping birth control medications.
+Symptoms ease as hormones stabilize.
+Some people also notice itchy gums when starting or stopping birth control.

 Other Symptoms